Rhythm of Love (Kylie Minogue album): Sessions with SAW

 Hutchence was with Minogue during the sessions; he listened to the rough tapes and gave her advice about songwriting. "[Hutchence] really does help me and influence me a lot ...
 He encourages me to be myself and go for it", Minogue said of his input.
 During the production of Rhythm of Love, Minogue began to take more control over her workload.
 She came up with many visual ideas, and took inspiration from American singer Madonna and her fourth studio album Like a Prayer (1989).

+Other collaborations

 Before starting to work on Rhythm of Love, Minogue asked to record some of the tracks with producers other than SAW, which they accepted.
 According to Waterman, Minogue "was going to clubs, seeing different people, hearing different things ...
 I knew the artist was going to want to get involved".
 In March 1990, she went to Los Angeles to enlist the help of other producers.
 Sessions with Keith Cohen, Michael Jay, and Madonna's longtime collaborator Stephen Bray produced the tracks "The World Still Turns", "One Boy Girl", "Count the Days", and "Rhythm of Love"—all of which credited Minogue as co-writer for the first time.
 Minogue wanted to work with Jay upon hearing his work with American singer Martika; they collaborated on "The World Still Turns", Minogue's first co-written song from the LA sessions.
+Jay decided on an R&B-tinged ballad after being given a brief by MCA records to "give [Kylie] a hit in the United States", although he says he had to restrain himself from his personal wish to produce SAW-inspired pop.
+Jay says he felt he'd failed the mission to produce a US hit when he heard the final album, after realising the extreme quality of the SAW-produced singles, but acknowledges he was working to a very different brief than the UK production team.

-She wrote "One Boy Girl" with Willie Wilcox in August, who came up with the title.
-The original demo for the track featured a male rapper; Cohen later replaced him with verses by American female rapper The Poetess.
+Minogue wrote "One Boy Girl" with Willie Wilcox in August, who came up with the title.
+The original demo for the track featured a male rapper; Cohen later replaced him with verses by American female rapper the Poetess.
 Bray co-wrote "Rhythm of Love" and "Count the Days" with Minogue; while recording "Rhythm of Love", he had an idea for the chorus of "Count the Days", to which Minogue subsequently contributed her verses.
 She managed to finish the album by September.
 Minogue was proud of the songs she had written and felt Rhythm of Love was a more important project to her than her two previous albums.
 In Los Angeles, the sessions took place at Trax Recording, Ultimo, Ground Control Studio, Scotland Yard, Larrabee Sound, and Saturn Sound.